rule

 Text 21

-The thousand horses there of the king of heaven were plagued by as many arrows, all quickly launched at once.
+The thousand horses of the king of heaven were plagued by as many arrows, all quickly launched at once.
 (Vedabase)

 Text 22

+With the two hundred arrows that next to that by Pâka all at once were aimed and released against Mâtali and the chariot with all its upkeep, thus a most remarkable feat could be witnessed in the battle.

 With the two hundred more coming towards Mâtali, that by Pâka all at once were aimed and released against the chariot with all its upkeep, could thus a most remarkable feat be witnessed in the battle.

-With two hundred more coming towards Mâtali, that by Pâka all at once were aimed and released against the chariot with all its upkeep, could thus a most remarkable feat be witnessed in the battle.
 (Vedabase)

 Text 23